 Low FODMAP diet or a typical SIBO-type diet may worsen H2S sulfur due to an increase in animal foods.
-Also, Paleo and Primal style diets include a high intake of the animal proteins, saturated fats and coconut oil that are associated with H2S production.
+Also, Paleo, ketogenic and Primal style diets include a high intake of the animal proteins, saturated fats and coconut oil that are associated with H2S production.
 Interestingly, an increased consumption of brassicas, such as broccoli, was associated with a decrease in SRB, so it appears that plant sources of sulfur foods are not as big an issue compared to animal foods.

 The mechanisms behind why H2S can be toxic to health